tomh157/budgeting/e2e/README.md

 Then the Add button is disabled

-Given I am on the modus budget app in the Budget tab When I try to type in invalid characters to the ‘Value’ field Then the field should remain empty

 Given I am on the modus budget app in the Budget tab And I have existing incomes and expenses in the budget When I delete an expense from the budget
 Then the entry no longer exists on the page
 And the Working Balance increases accordingly

-Given I am on the modus budget app in the Budget tab And I have existing incomes and expenses in the budget When I delete an income from the budget
+Given I am on the modus budget app in the Budget tab When I delete an income from the budget
 Then the entry no longer exists on the page
-And the Working Balance decreases accordingly
+And the Working Balance adjusts accordingly

 *Reporting Tab*